anupamadh/serverless-lab/README.md

 * Monitoring API usage to identify unnecessary requests - Analyze usage data to identify API endpoints that are being called excessively and might be optimized or removed.
 * Implementing appropriate throttling and rate limits - Set appropriate limits on the number of API requests a client can make within a specific time frame to manage costs and prevent excessive usage.
 * Leveraging AWS Cost Explorer to analyze and manage your spending on API Gateway services - Use AWS Cost Explorer to visualize your API Gateway costs, identify areas for optimization, and track spending over time.

+## Security
+### Lambda function
+You can protect your Lambda functions by controlling who can access them with identity and access management (IAM) policies.
+These policies should define who has access and what they can access.
+In addition, you can leverage tags for fine-grained access to your Lambda functions, versions, and layers.
+### DynamoDB
+DynamoDB utilizes IAM to help you securely control access to your DynamoDB resources.
+With IAM, you can centrally manage permissions that control which DynamoDB users can access resources.
+By default, DynamoDB encrypts all customer data at rest.
+Encryption at rest enhances the security of your data by using encryption keys stored in AWS Key Management Service (AWS KMS).
+### API Gateway
+API Gateway provides a number of ways to protect your API from certain threats, like malicious users or spikes in traffic.
+You can protect your API using strategies like generating SSL certificates, configuring a web application firewall, setting throttling targets, and only allowing access to your API from a Virtual Private Cloud (VPC).
+* Implement least privilege access - Use IAM policies to implement least privilege access for creating, reading, updating, or deleting API Gateway APIs.
+* Implement logging - Use CloudWatch Logs or Amazon Data Firehose to log requests to your APIs.
+* Implement Amazon CloudWatch alarms - Using CloudWatch alarms, you watch a single metric over a time period that you specify.
+If the metric exceeds a given threshold, a notification is sent to an Amazon Simple Notification Service topic or AWS Auto Scaling policy.
+* Enable AWS CloudTrail - CloudTrail provides a record of actions taken by a user, role, or an AWS service in API Gateway.
+* Enable AWS Config - AWS Config provides a detailed view of the configuration of AWS resources in your account.
+You can see how resources are related, get a history of configuration changes, and see how relationships and configurations change over time.
+You can use AWS Config to define rules that evaluate resource configurations for data compliance.
+* Use AWS Security Hub - Monitor your usage of API Gateway as it relates to security best practices by using AWS Security Hub.
+Security Hub uses security controls to evaluate resource configurations and security standards to help you comply with various compliance frameworks.